ericpi/atomERP-ui/README.md

 ---

 ## 📄 License
-This project is open-source and available under the MIT License.
-Developed for mockup demonstrations and presentation templates.
+This project is open-sourced under the MIT License.